Canada in a Changing Global Energy Landscape

 64 Karen Hickey, « What the world thinks of telecommuting », June 12, 2013; David Hill, U.S. Being Left In The Dust Of The Global Telecommuting Revolution, SingularityHUB, February 21, 2012.

-66 The Globe and Mail, Does Stretching out a car loan make financial sense?, July 6, 2015.
+66 The Globe and Mail, Does Stretching out a car loan make financial sense?(link is external), July 6, 2015.

-67 Brookings, Autonomous vehicles will have tremendous impacts on government revenue, July 7, 2015.
+67 Brookings, Autonomous vehicles will have tremendous impacts on government revenue(link is external), July 7, 2015.

-Nextgov, Autonomous cars will destroy millions of jobs and reshape US economy by 2025, May 14, 2015.
+Nextgov, Autonomous cars will destroy millions of jobs and reshape US economy by 2025(link is external), May 14, 2015.

-68 International Business Times, Electric Cars Would Lower UK Oil Imports By 40%, But Only with Much Wider Adoption, March 2015.
+68 International Business Times, Electric Cars Would Lower UK Oil Imports By 40%, But Only with Much Wider Adoption(link is external), March 2015.